-It will let you know what data we collect, how we use it, and how we keep it safe.
-It will also let you know the rights that you have over your own data.
+This policy will let you know what data we collect, how we use it, and how we keep it safe.
+It will also let you know the rights that you have over your data.

-If we hold your personal data, Justis act as the “data controller” of that data.
+vLex Justis acts as the “data controller” of your data unless otherwise specified by a Data Processing Agreement between your organisation and vLex Justis.
 This means we determine how and why your data are processed.
 We are registered as a data controller with the Information Commissioner’s Office in the UK under number Z9817558.

 We collect data in one of two ways: You provide data to us, or we collect data automatically.